dart-lang/site-www/src/codelabs/dart-cheatsheet_migrated.md

 ### Code example

 Add a `copyWith()` instance method to the `MyDataObject` class.
-It should take three named parameters:
+It should take three named, nullable parameters:

 * `int? newInt`
 * `String? newString`
 * `double? newDouble`

-Note that the parameters should be nullable.

-When called, `copyWith()` should return a new `MyDataObject` based on the current instance, with data from the preceding parameters (if any) copied into the object's properties.
+Your`copyWith()` method should return a new `MyDataObject` based on the current instance, with data from the preceding parameters (if any) copied into the object's properties.
 For example, if `newInt` is non-null, then copy its value into `anInt`.

-Ignore all initial errors in the dartpad.
+Ignore all initial errors in the DartPad.

 ```dart:run-dartpad:height-310px:ga_id-optional_named_parameters:null_safety-true
 {$ begin main.dart $}